 Module 4 also evaluates the pros and cons of patient financing options, provides an overview of how medical practices are valuated and how practice value can be enhanced, and presents the various business structures for building associations between practices.

 As the culmination of the PHYSICIAN CEO™ program, Module four devotes a significant portion of time to presentations of the “1, 3 and 5 year Plans for Growth” by the program participants, with group input and feedback.

-Mark Achler - Adjunct Lecturer of Management & Organizations
+Mark Achler - Adjunct Lecturer of Innovation & Entrepreneurship

 Eric T Anderson - Hartmarx Professor of Marketing; Director of the Center for Global Marketing Practice